AdityaGarg8/T2-Mojave-Ubuntu-Kernel/README.md

 This project is closely inspired by mikeeq/mbp-fedora-kernel and marcosfad/mbp-ubuntu-kernel.
 Thank you @mikeeq and @marcosfad for the scripts and setup.

-Special thanks to @Redecorating who edited the scripts for 16.x models.
+Special thanks to @Redecorating who edited the scripts for Big Sur firmware.

 **If this repo helped you in any way, consider inviting a coffee to the people in the [credits](https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel#credits).**